-Under section 46 of the Legal Profession Uniform Law Application Act 2014, the law practice must deposit with the Law Society and keep deposited with the Law Society a statutory deposit account at an ADI nominated by the Law Society.
+Under s 46 of the Legal Profession Uniform Law Application Act 2014, the law practice must deposit with the Law Society and keep deposited with the Law Society a statutory deposit account at an authorised deposit-taking institution (ADI) nominated by the Law Society.

 Law practices must deposit an amount from their general trust accounts into the Law Society’s statutory deposit account each year.

 The Law Society holds the money deposited in trust for law practices and must repay it on demand.
 Until repaid, the money in the statutory deposit account may be invested by the Law Society.
 Any interest received on statutory deposit investments must be placed into the Public Purpose Fund, which is used to support services to the community, such as the Pro Bono Referral Scheme.

 The amount a law practice has to deposit into the Law Society's statutory deposit account must be calculated in accordance with Clause 10 of the Legal Profession Uniform Law Application Regulation 2015.
 To help law practices easily calculate this amount, the Trust Accounts Department has developed an online Statutory Deposit Calculator.